KittyCatGamer123/computer-science-lc-2025/README.md

 ### Write-Up

-**Progress:** 1 / 4
+**Progress:** 3 / 4

-✔️ Investigation *(max.
-400 words)*
+✔️ Investigation *(approx. 400 words)*
 - ✔️ Show evidence of own research, with existing solutions aligned with brief.
 - ✔️ Include sites used to find information.

-⌛ Plan and Design *(max.
-400 words)*
+✔️ Plan and Design *(approx. 400 words)*
 - ✔️ Clear description of the design of your project
 - ✔️ Meeting basic and advanced requirements
 - ✔️ Technologies that you plan to use (Python, JS, VS Code)
-- ⭕ A detailed flowchart
+- ✔️ A detailed flowchart

 ▶ Create *(max.
 1000 words)*
-- ▶ Include a progress log which gives an overview of the development process.
+- ▶ A progress log covering the key milestones of the development process.
-- ✔️ Carry out testing during the development process using a test table.
+- ✔️ Evidence of testing applied during development.
-- ▶ One of the problems that you encountered and describe how you overcame the problem.
+- ▶ Explain a problem that was encountered in the development of the project and how it was overcome.
-- ▶ Clearly explain the algorithm that you designed for the analytics part of your project.
+- ⭕ An explanation of an algorithm that was designed that has been used for the analytics of the project.
-- ⭕ Providing pseudocode of the algorithm and an explanation of the code.

-⭕ Evaluation *(max.
-300 words)*
+✔️ Evaluation *(approx. 300 words)*
-- ⭕ Evaluate the final artefact in relation to the requirements set out in the brief.
+- ✔️ Evaluate the final artefact in relation to the requirements set out in the brief.
-- ⭕ Suggest, with justification, how your artefact could be improved or iterated upon in the future.
+- ✔️ Suggest, with justification, how your artefact could be improved or iterated upon in the future.

 ### Artefact